A double-dimensional approach to formal category theory: Augmented virtual double categories

 Since the vertical identity cell for $\inv g$ is cartesian (\exref{isomorphisms have cartesian identity cells}) the left-hand side factors uniquely as a cell $\phi$ as shown.
 Applying the pasting lemma (\lemref{pasting lemma for cartesian cells}) we find that $\phi$ is cartesian, thus defining $C(f, \inv g)$ as the companion of $g \of f$. \end{proof}

-Recall that the objects, vertical morphisms and vertical cells of any hypervirtual double category $\K$ form a $2$-category $V(\K)$.
-The next lemma reformulates the notion of adjunction in $V(\K)$ in terms of companions and conjoints in $\K$. \begin{lemma} In a hypervirtual double category $\K$ let $\map fAC$ be a vertical morphism whose companion $f_*$ exists.
+Recall that the objects, vertical morphisms and vertical cells of any augmented virtual double category $\K$ form a $2$-category $V(\K)$.
+The next lemma reformulates the notion of adjunction in $V(\K)$ in terms of companions and conjoints in $\K$. \begin{lemma} In an augmented virtual double category $\K$ let $\map fAC$ be a vertical morphism whose companion $f_*$ exists.
 Consider vertical cells $\eta$ and $\eps$ below as well as their factorisations through $f_*$, as shown.

 The following are equivalent: \begin{enumerate}[label=\textup{(\alph*)}] \item $(\eta, \eps)$ defines an adjunction $f \ladj g$ in $V(\K)$; \item $(\eta', \eps')$ forms a pair that defines $f_*$ as the conjoint of $g$ in $\K$. \end{enumerate} \end{lemma} \begin{proof} Notice that condition (b) is equivalent to $\eta'$ and $\eps'$ satisfying the conjoint identities $\eta' \of \eps' = \id_g$ and $\eta' \hc \eps' = \id_{f_*}$, by the horizontal dual of the previous lemma; we claim that these correspond to the two triangle identities for $\eta$ and $\eps$.
 Indeed we have